zenozeng/p5.js-pdf/README.md

 ### Browser Compatibility

-Should work in the latest versions of evergreen browsers and IE10+.
+Basically, it should work in the latest versions of evergreen browsers and IE10+.
+Note that even in IE11, due to the lack of support to download attrbute, `pdf.save(filename)` may simply open PDF directly instead.

 ### Why not use PNG by default?